jtwy23/driving_school/TESTING.md

 |   iPad Pro   |     Yes    |    Good    |      Good     |
 |  Surface Duo |     Yes    |    Good    |      Good     |

 - On all mobile devices I saw that the payment page was not working properly.
 The numbers ran into itself and is not clear for the user to know what is being entered.
-I tried to do a fix it with bootstrap and allowed for the horizontal slider to help users see what was being inputted
+I tried to do a fix it with bootstrap and allowed for the horizontal slider to help users see what was being inputted.
+However I was not happy with this and reverted back for a more responsive view.
+I will be fixing this problem at a later date.

 ---

 ## Bugs

+- Adding products bug.
+I was unable to add any products and have them display.
+This was fixed when I added the function into my index.html to display the products.

+- The search bar was not working no results showed and did not seem to be searching.
+This was due to an invalid url.
+When I changed it to the correct url the search worked as expected.

+- Cart page javascript code error.
+In the javascript the code repeatedly changed after saving.
+This issue was resolved by using the VS Code autosave function and the code seemed to remain the same.
+However whenever I restart my workspace the code reverts so I have had to push the code to heroku immediately before closing the work space and remember to correct the code before any other push after I restart the workspace.

+- Procfile did not push to heroku.
+This is because I had managed to start the main project in a sub folder instead of the root directory.
+To fix this I had to navigate back to root level change the procfile and then push to Heroku.

+- After my Heroku build the site did not open.
+I fixed this problem by going to my settings.py file and change the templates setting.